-Kratos' Compensation Committee applied its philosophy of paying for performance and aligning the Company's strategy, executive management and stockholder interests in several key ways in 2018, including:
+Kratos' Compensation Committee applied its philosophy of paying for performance and aligning the Company's strategy, executive management and stockholder interests in several key ways in 2019, including:

-- Freezing 2018 base salaries at 2014 or 2015 levels for the Company's Chief Executive Officer, other executive officers and certain of our operational executive officers. - Issuing an approximate 50%/50% mix (at target) of performance-based and time-based RSUs to incentivize the Company's executive officers to build long-term equity value and to align the interests of our executive officers with our stockholders' interests.
-To more closely align executive officers' interests with the Company's stock performance and growth, the Compensation Committee applied performance measures for the vesting of the 2018 performance-based RSUs, whereby (a) 50% vest based on TSR for the Company's common stock relative to the Company's peers during a three year period, and (b) 50% vest based on the Company's EBITDA growth during a three year period.
-Additionally, time-based RSUs aligned long-term stockholder and executive interests with five-year cliff vesting for executive officers and a subsequent five-year deferral for the Chief Executive Officer. - Issuing bonuses at the end of 2018 in recognition of executive management's non-financial and financial achievements in 2018. - Continuing its practice of eliminating excise tax gross-ups in any new change in control agreements or renewals or material amendments of existing change in control agreements.
+- Maintaining a freeze on 2019 base salaries at 2014 or 2015 compensation levels for our Chief Executive Officer and a majority of our other executive officers. - Issuing an approximate 50%/50% mix (at target) of performance-based and time-based RSUs to incentivize the Company's executive officers to build long-term equity value and to align the interests of our executive officers with our stockholders' interests.
+Performance-based RSUs granted in 2018 and 2019 vest (a) 50% based on TSR for the Company's common stock relative to the Company's peers during a three-year period, and (b) 50% based on the Company's Adjusted EBITDA growth during a three-year period.
+Additionally, time-based RSUs aligned long-term stockholder and executive interests with five-year cliff vesting for executive officers and a subsequent five-year deferral for the Chief Executive Officer.

-- Maintaining double trigger vesting on all equity awards granted in 2018. - Continuing the Company's Anti-Hedging and Anti-Pledging Policy. - Maintaining a Stock Ownership Target Guideline of 1.0% of common stock outstanding for the Chief Executive Officer. - Maintaining an Incentive Compensation Recoupment Policy for executive officers, which has a broader application than the clawback requirements under the Sarbanes-Oxley Act.
+- Issuing bonuses in the first quarter of 2020 in recognition of executive management's non-financial and financial achievements in 2019. - Continuing its practice of eliminating excise tax gross-ups in any new change in control agreements or renewals or material amendments of existing change in control agreements. - Maintaining double trigger vesting on all equity awards granted in 2019. - Continuing the Company's Anti-Hedging and Anti-Pledging Policy. - Maintaining a Stock Ownership Target Guideline of 1.0% of common stock outstanding prior to January 1, 2020 and a target of five times base salary for periods thereafter for the Chief Executive Officer. - Maintaining an Incentive Compensation Recoupment Policy for executive officers, which has a broader application than the clawback requirements under the Sarbanes-Oxley Act.

-These efforts are discussed in the Compensation Discussion and Analysis section of this proxy statement, which begins on page 31.
+These efforts are discussed in the Compensation Discussion and Analysis section of this proxy statement, which begins on page 41.

-In light of the above and as discussed in the Compensation Discussion and Analysis section of this proxy statement, the Board and the Compensation Committee believe that the compensation of our named executive officers for fiscal year 2018 was appropriate and reasonable, and that our compensation policies and procedures are sound and in the best interests of the Company and its stockholders.
-Additionally, the Board and the Compensation Committee believe that our compensation policies are effective in achieving the Company's goals of rewarding sustained financial and operating performance and leadership excellence, aligning the executives' long-term interests with those of our stockholders and motivating our executives to remain with the Company for long and productive careers.
+In light of the above and as discussed in the Compensation Discussion and Analysis section of this proxy statement, the Board and the Compensation Committee believe that the compensation of our named executive officers for fiscal year 2019 was appropriate and reasonable, and that our compensation policies and procedures are sound and in the best interests of the Company and its stockholders.
+Additionally, the Board and the Compensation Committee believe that our compensation policies and procedures are effective in achieving the Company's goals of rewarding sustained financial and operating performance and leadership excellence, aligning the executives' long-term interests with those of our stockholders and motivating our executives to remain with the Company for long and productive careers.

-Therefore, our Board and Compensation Committee are again seeking input from our stockholders through this advisory vote to approve the compensation of our named executive officers as described in this proxy statement in the section titled "Compensation Discussion and Analysis" beginning on page 31, in the compensation tables beginning on page 47, and in any related narrative discussion contained in this proxy statement.
+Therefore, our Board and Compensation Committee are again seeking input from our stockholders through this advisory vote to approve the compensation of our named executive officers as described in this proxy statement in the section titled "Compensation Discussion and Analysis" beginning on page 41, in the compensation tables beginning on page 59, and in any related narrative discussion contained in this proxy statement.